Black69Silver/FdF/README.md

 `git submodule add --force git@github.com:codam-coding-college/MLX42.git`

 ### Colors
-Assumed color coding:
+Colors of provided test maps were converted based on the assumption that they use the [MiniLibX scheme](https://harm-smits.github.io/42docs/libs/minilibx/colors.html), while [MLX42 scheme](https://github.com/codam-coding-college/MLX42/blob/master/docs/Colors.md) is being used here:
 `fdf input	=	MiniLibX		=	MLX42`
 `				0xAARRGGBB	=	0xRRGGBBAA`
 `0x12345678	=	0x12345678	=	0x34567812`
 `0x123456	=	0xFF123456	=	0x123456FF`
 `0x1234		=	0x11223344	=	0x22334411`
 `0x12		=	0x12FFFFFF	=	0xFFFFFF12`
-Missing channels are assumed to be have value FF
+Missing channels are assumed to be have value FF.

 ### Leaks
 LeakSanitizer sees a problems with `mlx_init`, but this is happening inside the library code.